TharunBalaji2004/android-ci-cd/README.md

 ### 4. Deploy app using Google Play Console

-> For making a release to PlayStore, we need a service account json file, which is created from the playstore console.
+> For making a release to PlayStore, we need a service account json file, which is created from Google Play Console.
 And Play Store publisher permission access, which is created from Google Cloud.
 Kindy refer this [article](https://www.skoumal.com/en/generate-json-key-for-google-play-deployment/) to create service account and grant permission for CD pipeline to deploy in play store

 After creating the service account `.json` file, upload it to GitHub secrets and specify the value in workflow file.

-**Step 1:** `runs-on: ubuntu-latest` tells to run the job on latest ubuntu machine
+**Step 1:** `runs-on: ubuntu-latest` tells to run the job on latest ubuntu machine<br>

-**Step 2:** Specify the service account json secret file
+**Step 2:** Specify the service account json secret file<br>

-**Step 3:** Using predefined action `r0adkll/upload-google-play@v1` to deploy app on playstore.
+**Step 3:** Using predefined action `r0adkll/upload-google-play@v1` to deploy app on playstore<br>

 ```yaml
 deploy: